RamanChodzka/restaurant-app/README.md

 In MySQL create database ```restaurantdb```

 This app expects a database connection to be available via JNDI jdbc/RestaurantDB lookup.
-If Tomcat is used for app deployment then add to Tomcat conf/context.xml the following lines:
+If Tomcat is used for app deployment then add the following lines to Tomcat's conf/context.xml:

 ```xml
 <Resource name="jdbc/RestaurantDB" auth="Container" type="javax.sql.DataSource"